kritikarana06/DISK-SCHEDULER-VISUALIZER-/README.md

 ✨ Features

-✔️ Implementation of 6 major disk scheduling algorithms in pure JavaScript ✔️ Clean and interactive frontend built with HTML + CSS ✔️ Step-by-step visualization of disk head movements ✔️ Automatic calculation of total head movements
+✔️ Implementation of 6 major disk scheduling algorithms in pure JavaScript.

+✔️ Clean and interactive frontend built with HTML + CSS.

+✔️ Step-by-step visualization of disk head movements.

+✔️ Automatic calculation of total head movements.

-✔️ Easy-to-use interface for students and educators
+✔️ Easy-to-use interface for students and educators.

 🛠️ Tech Stack